Man Shot Dead at Pole-Dancing Studio, Naked Dancers Flee Into Night

 In addition to dance instruction, the studio’s website said it also hosts private events and parties.

 An investigation by the NYPD into a possible suspect is ongoing.
 No arrests have been made, with no photo of a possible perpetrator being circulated publicly.
-Some partygoers that stayed behind at the studio were reportedly questioned by cops.
+Partygoers that stayed behind at the studio were reportedly questioned by cops.
 The cause of the shooting remains a mystery.

 The company was founded in 2011 by Ashley Fox, who could not be reached for comment as of press time.
 According to the studio’s scheduling calendar, it will remain closed for the week.